owl4ce/dotfiles/README.md

 ## :maple_leaf: ‎ <samp>HISTORY</samp>

-This started since the COVID-19 pandemic [..](https://github.com/owl4ce/dotfiles/wiki/My-Linux-Ricing-Journey) the story is too long, what's clear is that I always improvise everything from day-to-day, month-to-month, and year-to-year.
+This started since the COVID-19 pandemic [..](https://github.com/owl4ce/dotfiles/wiki/My-Linux-Ricing-Journey) the story is too long, what's clear is that I always improvise everything from day-to-day by self-taught research.
 My main philosophy in crafting this is as a minimal replacement for "bloated" Desktop Environment without any desktop decorations such as widgets, but customizable to users' taste with an overall theme based on my [unnamed color palette](./EXTRA_JOYFUL/.config/inkscape/palettes/Joyful-Desktop.gpl) and easily switchable themes along with fashions.